adamzielinski972/Molecule-Display-Full-Stack-Program/README.md

 A full stack program using C, Python, HTML, CSS, Javascript, and SQL.
 Displays molecules using svg images based on information from formatted sdf files.

 # Disclaimer
-Code only runs on the university school server so the code is view only
+The code only runs on the university school server so it is view only.